-Please note that no candidate shall have previously received a major IEEE award (e.g. technical field awards, medals) for the same work.
-Previous winners of a Photonics Society Career Award (Aron Kressel, Engineering Achievment, Quantum Electronics, William Streifer Scientific Achievement) are not eligible candidates for consideration of the same work.
+Please note that no candidate for a Photonics Society Career Award shall have previously received a major IEEE award (e.g. technical field awards, medals) for the same work.
+Previous winners of a Photonics Society Career Award (Aron Kressel, Engineering Achievement, Quantum Electronics, William Streifer Scientific Achievement) are not eligible candidates for consideration of the same work.

-The IEEE Photonics Society is pleased to announce the recipients of the 2019 Photonics Society Awards.
-The recipients will be honored during the Awards Banquet being held at the 2019 IEEE Photonics Conference in San Antonio, Texas, USA, on September 30, 2019.
+The IEEE Photonics Society is pleased to announce the recipients of the 2022 Photonics Society Awards.

 Join us in congratulating the following honorees:

-- Quantum Electronics Award; Luigi Lugiato, University of Insurbia
+- Quantum Electronics Award; Frederick Kish, NC State University

-- William Streifer Scientific Achievement Award; Bahram Javidi, University of Connecticut
+- William Streifer Scientific Achievement Award; John Ballato, Clemson University

-- Young Investigator Award; Junjie Yao, Duke University
+- Young Investigator Award; Deep Jariwala, University of Pennsylvania